JesseWebDotCom/msi-gs75-stealth-howto/README.md

       * GPU: 0%, 50%, 60%, 75%, 90%, 150%

 ### Understanding the Fan Curves
-When setting the fan curves in the User Scenario | Fan Speed | Advanced, there are no indicators to understand temperature and no explanation of speed (especially since values do up to 150%).
+When setting the fan curves in the User Scenario | Fan Speed | Advanced, there are no indicators to understand temperature and no explanation of speed (especially since values for 3 fans add up to 150%).
 Here's my understanding after experimenting:

 #### Speed
 * Values 0-100% control fans 1 and 2